marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/atomicand.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: ATOMIC_AND, Atomic subroutine, AND

 .. _atomic_and:

-.. index:: ATOMIC_AND

-.. index:: Atomic subroutine, AND

 ATOMIC_AND --- Atomic bitwise AND operation
 *******************************************